Backbone81/membership/README.md

 - The number of members targeted by a direct ping during each protocol period is dynamically adjusted according to the gossip messages waiting to be disseminated.
 With more messages in the queue a higher direct ping member count can help with disseminating those messages faster.
+- Faulty members are dropped after they have been propagated often enough through the full memberlist sync.

 ## Mechanic